Porosity Measurement According to ISO 15901-1

 • construction materials

-• coatings and coatings
+• coatings and layers

-Is the measure destructive?
+Is the measurement destructive?

 Yes, mercury intrusion analysis is a destructive method.
 The sample is subjected to high pressures and is generally not recoverable after analysis.